Château Saint-Georges Motel: Park

 The park was designed by prominent landscape architect André Le Nôtre.
 During the Second Empire, the park was transformed by Louis-Sulpice Varé, designer of the Bois de Boulogne and the park at Château de Châtenay-en-France and Château de Bandeville for the Comte de Pourtalès-Gorgier.
 In the 20th century, landscape designer Achille Duchêne further transformed the park.
+From 1930 to 1935 British garden designer Norah Lindsay worked alongside the Balsans to plant herbaceous borders and shrubs.

 Historic monument

 The Château de Saint-Georges-Motel was listed as a historical monument on 9 June 1977, including the moat, the water mirrors, the park and its central alley.